hamza5999/Expense-Tracker/README.md

 - Used ColorScheme.fromSeed() to set the base color
 - Theme.of() to use the theme styles in widgets
 - Altered the theme values at the point where they are being used
+- Added dark mode of the app by using ThemeData.dark() constructor function